how to keep succulents alive

 10. Plant Your Succulents Using A Well Draining Soil

-Sometimes the issue leading to the death of your succulents is the soil you use.
+Sometimes, the soil you use causes the death of your succulents.
 If you want your succulents to stay healthy, use well-draining soil.

 11. Feed Your Succulents